Ladder99/ladder99/README.md

 ## Developing

-The device models are defined in `models`, eg the ccs-pa model has adapter.js and device.yaml.
+The device models are defined in `models`, eg the ccs-pa model has adapter.js, device.yaml, and calcs.yaml.

-The device instances are defined in the `setups` folder, eg the demo setup has a list of instances in the devices subfolder there.
+The device instances are defined in the `setups` folder, eg the `demo` setup has a list of instances in the devices subfolder there.

-Edit these as needed - then generate the `setups/demo/devices.xml` and `docker-compose.yaml` files, run docker-compose up, and start the device simulations with -
+Edit these as needed - then generate the `setups/demo/volumes/agent/devices.xml` and `setups/demo/docker-compose.yaml` files, run docker-compose up, and start the device simulations with -

-    just run demo
+    just run

 You can watch the simulation send mqtt messages to the brokers through to the adapter and then onto the agent via shdr messages.